 - At which hospitals does this doctor deliver babies?

-- Does he or she have any leave booked up to my due date?
+- Does he or she have any leave booked over my due date?

 - What are the fees for pregnancy care and delivery?